Biotin is a special nutrient that may help curb hair loss.

 You can’t always trust the standard and conventional reference ranges if you are suffering from hair loss.

-Another very common reason for hair loss among women is due to hypothyroidism.
+Another very common reason for hair loss among women is hypothyroidism.

 Hypothyroidism refers to low levels of circulating thyroid hormone and is often identified with a slight increase in the TSH concentration in the serum.